The topic of soul ties can be very difficult to understand unless you are aware of two basic principles:

 In the Old Testament, the Holy Spirit could only come upon someone when God needed them for a purpose.
 At this time, a strengthening by a good, loyal friend was the best a person could have.

 This is the very first level of our relationship with God.
 When we accept Jesus as Lord we receive the Holy Spirit as our Comforter.
 When we now have the option of perfection, why would we want any other tie to our soul other than the Holy Spirit?
-There is so much more these ties can provide in the deeper levels.
+These ties can provide much deeper levels of support.

 Level 2: A Leader Brings Power